Our Commitment to Privacy

 - fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 We and fraud prevention agencies may also enable law enforcement agencies to access and use your information to detect, investigate and prevent crime.
 If fraud is detected, you could be refused certain services or finance;

-- other UK and overseas regulators (such as the Central Bank of Ireland or the Commission de Surveillance du Secteur Financier in Luxembourg) and authorities in connection with their duties (such as crime prevention), or other organisations who are required by law to receive such data, or who need to receive it for the purposes of crime prevention, fraud reduction, to comply with any legal obligation, or to protect people’s rights, property, or safety;
+- other UK and overseas regulators (such as, but not limited to, the Central Bank of Ireland, the Commission de Surveillance du Secteur Financier in Luxembourg and the Swiss Financial Market Supervisory Authority) and authorities in connection with their duties (such as crime prevention), or other organisations who are required by law to receive such data, or who need to receive it for the purposes of crime prevention, fraud reduction, to comply with any legal obligation, or to protect people’s rights, property, or safety;

 - any other person or organisation after a restructure, sale or acquisition of any Neuberger Berman Group company, as long as that person uses your information for the same purposes as it was originally given to us or used by us (or both);